apache/doris-website/versioned_docs/version-2.1/table-design/index/inverted-index.md

 The functionality of inverted indexes is briefly introduced as follows:

 **1. Accelerate full-text searches for string types**
   - Support for keyword search, including matching multiple keywords simultaneously `MATCH_ALL` and matching any one keyword `MATCH_ANY`.

   - Support for phrase queries `MATCH_PHRASE`
-  - Support for specifying slop for word distence
-  - Support for phrase + prefix `MATCH_PHRASE_PREFIX`

   - Support for tokenized regular expression queries `MATCH_REGEXP`

   - Support for English, Chinese, and Unicode tokenizers

 **2. Accelerate normal equality and range queries, covering and replacing the functionality of BITMAP index**